Obituaries for the week of June 28, 2017

 Mrs. Baccus is survived by her husband, Robert Baccus; two sons, Todd (Alicia) Smith of Mobile, Ala., Scottie Smith of Atmore; three daughters.
 April Caraway of Atmore, Angel (Paul) Caraway of Huxford, Ala., Genise Coleman of Frisco City, Ala.; two brothers: Gene (Carolyn) Maddox of Demopolis, Ala. and Allen Maddox; one sister, Marie Odom; special friends, Bill Plowmen and best friend, Peggy Gentry; fourteen grandchildren, Erin, Brad, Parker, Trenton, Joey, Kandace, Cody, Dakota, Dylan, Holly, Brittany, Brandy, Destiny and Savana; six great-grandchildren, Emmett, Korie, Jamie, Jade, Taylin and Vera; a host of nieces, nephews, neighborhood kids, family and friends.

-Funeral services will be held Thursday, June 29, 2017 at 10 a.m. from Johnson-Quimby Funeral Home Chapel with Pastor Joey Smith officiating.
-Interment will follow in Enon Baptist Cemetery, Enon, Ala.
+Funeral services were held Thursday, June 29, 2017 at 10 a.m. from Johnson-Quimby Funeral Home Chapel with Pastor Joey Smith officiating.
+Interment followed in Enon Baptist Cemetery, Enon, Ala.

-Active pallbearers will be Tony Wilson, Dakota Caraway, Cody Caraway, Dylan Caraway, Kenny English and Brad Smith.
+Active pallbearers were Tony Wilson, Dakota Caraway, Cody Caraway, Dylan Caraway, Kenny English and Brad Smith.

-The family will receive friends Wednesday, June 28, 2017 from 5 until 8 p.m. at Johnson-Quimby Funeral Home.
+The family received friends Wednesday, June 28, 2017 from 5 until 8 p.m. at Johnson-Quimby Funeral Home.

 Johnson-Quimby Funeral Home, Inc in charge of all arrangements.